 4. Increased Curb Appeal

 We mentioned your grandparents’ storm door above.
-In most cases, it was probably plain, painted white and made a loud noise when you open or closed it.
+In most cases, it was probably plain, painted white and made a loud noise when you opened or closed it.
 The options for storm doors have rapidly expanded since then.

 5. Savings on Energy Costs

 A storm door can dramatically lower your energy costs.
 Air can seep in through your entry door in extremely hot or cold temperatures, especially if your front door is old or lacks insulation.
 That temperature difference can cause your HVAC system to kick into overdrive.
 With a storm door, you can effectively reduce that energy loss.
 In some cases, storm doors can cut energy loss in half.

 6. Increased Safety